DeeveeSam/Chinook-Music-Store-SQL-Analysis/README.md

         •	Determine the most popular music genre for each country.

+# 📊 Methodology

+• I ensured proper importing of each entity into the database.

+• I ensured the attributes of each entity had the appropriate data type and constraints.

+• I created an ERD diagram to show proper relationships between each entity.

+• I executed SQL queries in SQL Server Management Studio (SSMS) to retrieve insights.

-# 📊 Insights & Recommendations
+# 📝 Insights & Recommendations
 #### 1. Employee Management & Performance Analysis

 •The most senior employee being the Senior General Manager plays a crucial role in decision-making and can be leveraged for strategic business improvements.